On the Security & Privacy in Federated Learning: Discussion

 \subsection{Attacks \& Defenses Performance}

 The quality of an attack or a defense is influenced by different means: the dataset type, data distribution, model type, training procedure, number of clients, number of adversarial clients, and selected clients per round.
-We investigate this effect, represented in Fig.~\ref{fig:heatmapMetricsAttacks} for attacks and Fig.~\ref{fig:heatmapMetricsDefense} for defenses.
+We investigate this effect, represented in Fig.~\ref{fig:heatmapMetricsDefenseAttack} for attacks and defenses.

-In Model Poisoning attacks, the Attack Success Rate (ASR), how many rounds the poisoning survives the aggregation, is relevant for adjusting the boosting factor.
-However, augmenting the boosting factor entails an increase in the $l_n$-norm of the weights vector.
+In Model Poisoning attacks, how many attacks have been successful, the Attack Success Rate (ASR) is relevant for adjusting the boosting factor.
+However, augmenting the boosting factor entails increasing the $l_n$-norm of the weights vector.
 Defense mechanisms also use this information to prevent Model Poisoning attacks.
 Furthermore, an attacker could leverage this information for increasing its stealthiness by minimizing the $l_n$-norm while maximizing the ASR.
 For Inference and Model Inversion attacks, since it is complicated to quantify the similarity between ground truth data and a reconstructed one, mostly in images, instead of using the ASR, it is measured by the Mean Squared Error (MSE).
 Likewise, an attacker may minimize the MSE to achieve better attack performance.
 For the rest of the cases, i.e., Free-Riders, Adversarial Samples, and Data Poisoning attacks, the attacker may leverage the information provided by the confusion matrix, e.g., accuracy, True Positive Rate, Area Under the ROC Curve, and Structural Similarity (SSIM).

-Evaluating the defenses for preventing privacy degradation in Inference attacks, the countermeasures based on CM measure its effectiveness with Fake Attack Rate (FAR).
+Evaluating the defenses for preventing privacy degradation in Inference attacks, the countermeasures based on CMs measure its effectiveness with Fake Attack Rate (FAR).
 FAR measures the number of times the attacks failed.
 Similarly, cryptography-based defenses also use Known Data Ratio as the ratio between the amount of known data by the attacker used for Model Inversion and the amount of data of the victim.
 For Differential Privacy, Robust FL Aggregator, or Server Cleaning, the evaluation metrics vary, caused by the wide threat surface.
 In contrast, the confusion matrix is the most common metric for evaluating GAN-based defenses.

-We suggest that each attack or defense type requires similar evaluation metrics plus a similar setup to be comparable.
-In our research, we discover that this is not the case.
-Confusion matrix metrics are the only metric considered in most situations.
-However, it may not be an accurate metric for evaluating attacks or defenses success.